grannycart/grannycart.github.io/index.md

 [//]: # (Consider that your one-line intro above might need some backing?
 Something like: more than a decade of experience)

-[//]: # (Possible containers: cities (maybe places if it is going to include the svalbard essay?), submarines, bicycles, whats left at the bottom of the car ie junk drawer)
+[//]: # (Possible containers: cities maybe places if it is going to include the svalbard essay?, submarines, bicycles, whats left at the bottom of the cart -- ie junk drawer)